 Chicago celebrates Hanukkah, lighting 31-foot-tall Daley Plaza menorah

-On the fourth day of Hanukkah, a crowd gathers in the Loop for a menorah lighting and to celebrate light and life.
+On the fifth night of Hanukkah, a crowd gathers in the Loop for a menorah lighting and to celebrate light and life.

 The Center for Jewish Life held its annual event lighting one of the city’s largest menorahs Monday night in Daley Plaza in honor of the fourth day of Hanukkah.